andretdr/financePlus/README.md

 It runs on Pylons/Waitress WSGI server and is currently deployed on Heroku using JawsDB for its MYSQL database.

+# MVC Design Pattern
+- The app is designed based on the MVC design pattern.
+The back-end python and MYSQL processes correspond to the MODEL, this is where the data is stored.
+In the front-end I implement CONTROLLER Classes which are incharge of getting and processing data from the MODEL and storing the state of the page.
+I also implement VIEW Classes which are solely responsible for updating the interface of the page, based on the state and processed data from the CONTROLLER Classes.

 # Full feature list

+## Connections
+- MYSQL is used as the back-end database, connecting to it via [python mysql connector](https://pypi.org/project/mysql-connector-python/)
+- Connection pooling is used for more efficient connecting to the database

 ## Login and Registry page
 - All forms here feature client side and server side validation.